liferay/liferay-docs/develop/tutorials/articles/liferay-ide/creating-new-projects-in-liferay-ide.markdown

 sample code checkbox that appears.
 This instructs the new project wizard to add some basic sample code to your portlet.
 If you select Portlet, then you also get a checkbox for instructing the wizard to launch the New Portlet Wizard after the project is created.
-The final option in this section, and in the first step of the wizard, is a checkbox that lets you add your project to an Eclipse working set.
+The New Portlet Wizard assists you in the creation of a custom class for your portlet.
+The final option in this section, and in the first step of the new project wizard, is a checkbox that lets you add your project to an Eclipse working set.

 ![Figure 5: When Portlet is selected from the dropdown, two checkboxes appear with additional options.](../../images/liferay-ide-new-plugin-portlet.png)